In 1976, a California college dropout started a small business in a spare room at his home.

 - 2003: Apple launches the iTunes Music Store with 200,000 songs at 99 cents each, giving people a convenient way to buy music legally online.
 It sells 1 million songs in the first week

-- 2004: He undergoes surgery for a rare but curable form of pancreatic cancer.
-Apple discloses his illness after the fact
+- 2004: He has surgery for a rare but curable form of pancreatic cancer.
+Apple discloses the illness after his treatment

 - 2005: Apple expands the iPod line with the tiny Nano and an iPod that can play video